dustinpfister/blog_posts/_posts/phaser-tilemap.md

 ### 2.4 - Have a sprite sheet for the map

+So now that I have all the helpers worked out in order for this all to work I will need that sprite sheet that I used in my helper that creates a map to begin with.
+So here is my mkSheet helper that I use to make a simple sprite sheet consisting of solid color blocks that is made via a canvas element.

 ```js
 // make a sprite sheet for the tile sheet
 var mkSheet = function () {